 Segment liabilities information is neither included in the internal management reports nor provided regularly to the Group's Chief Executive Officer.
 Hence, no disclosure is made on segment liabilities.

 Segment capital expenditure

-Segment capital expenditure is the total cost incurred during the financial year to acquire property, plant and equipment and investment properties.
+Segment capital expenditure is the total cost incurred during the financial year to acquire property, plant and equipment.